cbility/YES/README.md

         tsc -b
         npx rollup -c
     ```
+    \
     Bundled scripts can be found in the Ply/rollup directory.
+    \
+    \
+    Note that there is a limit on how many lines of code can be included in a Ply code block.
+Because of this limit it is a good idea to only import the tables that are required from the SmartSuite database.
+If the limit is exceeded then redundant definitions can be removed from the rolled up package to reduce the length of the script.

 4. Compile EDC Scraper into .exe file